aragon/geo-browser-contracts/README.md

 ## Plugin upgradeability

+The first step to upgrade a plugin is calling `ThePluginSetup.prepareUpdate()`, which will register an update request on the `PluginSetupProcessor`.
+See [Plugin Setup install parameters](#plugin-setup-install-parameters) above.

 By default, only the DAO can upgrade plugins to newer versions.
-This requires passing a proposal.
+This requires passing a proposal with these 3 actions:

+Action 1:

+- Grant `UPGRADE_PLUGIN_PERMISSION_ID` to the PSP on the target plugin

+Action 2:

+- Make the DAO call `PSP.applyUpdate()` with the ID generated during `prepareUpdate()`

+Action 3:

+- Revoke `UPGRADE_PLUGIN_PERMISSION_ID` to the PSP on the target plugin

+The address of the `PluginSetupProcessor` depends on the chain.
+The existing deployments [can be checked here](https://github.com/aragon/osx/blob/develop/active_contracts.json).

+### Plugin Upgrader

 For the 3 upgradeable plugins, their plugin setup allows to pass an optional parameter to define a plugin upgrader address.

-When a zero address is passed, only the DAO can call `upgradeTo()` and `upgradeToAndCall()`.
-When a non-zero address is passed, the desired address will be able to upgrade to whatever newer version the developer has published.
+When a zero address is passed, only a passed proposal can make the DAO call `PSP.applyUpdate()`.
+When a non-zero address is passed, the desired address will be able to execute the 3 actions abover to upgrade to whatever newer version the developer has published.

 Every new version needs to be published to the plugin's repository.